Skip to main content

 • “Incredible game filled with gorgeous visuals, a thrilling story and a wonderful balance in difficulty.”

-• “Every mission is basically the same, and for a game that relies heavily on RNG for objectives, the ability to compensate for failures is minimal and frustrating.”
+• “Every mission is basically the same, and for a game that is basically RNG on what objectives will be ruined, the ability to compensate for them is minimal and ridiculous.”

 • “The story seems to be just trappings for the gameplay so far, and the intro video had some slightly strange turns of phrase.”